 If you’ve had your solar lights for a long time and they’ve stopped functioning, it’s possible that they’ve reached the end of their useful life.
 In general, the batteries in outdoor solar lights are projected to last 3–4 years before needing to be changed.

 LEDs have a lifespan of 10 years or more.
 If your solar lights aren’t functioning, this may be a good time to update.
 Newly-made solar lights will include cutting-edge technology and increased efficiency.
-Is it worth attempting to repair your old lights or should you replace them?
+Is it worth attempting to repair your old lights, or should you replace them?
 That is something you should think about.

 If you decide to buy new lights, we can advise you on the finest solar lighting for your requirements.

-Solar lights not working at night and not functioning at night is not a major problem, and we are certain that at least one of the solutions we have suggested will work.
+Solar lights not working at night or not functioning at night is not a major problem, and we are certain that at least one of the solutions we have suggested will work.
 Maintain your solar lights on a regular basis to ensure that they are in good working order.